web-platform-tests/wpt/docs/writing-tests/testdriver-extension-tutorial.md

 Let's implement window resizing.
 We can do this via the [Set Window Rect](https://w3c.github.io/webdriver/#set-window-rect) command in WebDriver.

-For extensions to `testdriver.js` that use a [WebDriver BiDi](https://w3c.github.io/webdriver-bidi) command, the process is similar, with any differences noted in this document.
+The process of extending `testdriver.js` is similar for [WebDriver Classic](https://w3c.github.io/webdriver/) and [WebDriver BiDi](https://w3c.github.io/webdriver-bidi) commands.
+This tutorial highlights the differences inline.

 First, we need to think of what the API will look like a little.
 We will be using WebDriver and Marionette for this, so we can look and see that they take in x, y coordinates, width and height integers.